jedraynes/Coursera_Getting_and_Cleaning_Data/README.md

 The dataset required for this project can be found [here](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) and is originally sourced from [here](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).
 For a description of the variables, see the original source link and the features_info.txt file within the UCI HAR Dataset folder in the repository.

-Thanks for reading!
+---
 Feel free to check out my personal blog at [jedraynes.com](https://www.jedraynes.com).
-There, you can also find ways to contact me via a contact form or over LinkedIn.
+There, you can find ways to contact me via a contact form, or, over [LinkedIn](https://www.linkedin.com/in/jedraynes/).

 jedraynes